-This policy outlines the requirements relating to flag flying in schools and to support schools and students to celebrate Australia's cultural diversity and Australian citizenship.
+This policy outlines the requirements relating to flagpoles and flag flying in schools and for celebrating Australia's cultural diversity and Australian citizenship.

 - Schools must fly the Australian National Flag on days when patriotic ceremonies are conducted and on national flag days (if the school is open).